Leg Ulcers

 5 out of 5 stars

-I had a leg ulcer about the size of a half dollar with a deep crader that I been battling a year.
+I had an ulcer about the size of a half dollar with a deep crater that I been battling a year.
 The doctors in the US could do nothing, but my wife and I started eating about 4 horse chestnuts a day, and within a month it cleared up.
 If you look online it says they are hazardous, but if you cook them they are edible.
 Now you can buy them in a powder form, and add to juice, or use creams on your legs with horse chestnuts.
 We found out Europe uses them for ulcers, venous disease, varicose veins, and Hemorrhoid.

 Use Aloe Vera for Corticosteroid Skin Atrophy